 For financial reporting, the actuarial valuation as of June 30, 2019, was performed by Gabriel Roeder Smith (GRS).
-The total OPEB liability, net OPEB liability, and sensitivity information as of June 30, 2019, were based on an actuarial valuation date of June 30, 2018.
-The total OPEB liability was rolled-forward from the valuation date (June 30, 2018) to the plan's fiscal year ending June 30, 2019, using generally accepted actuarial principles.
+The total OPEB liability, net OPEB liability, and sensitivity information as of June 30, 2020, were based on an actuarial valuation date of June 30, 2019.
+The total OPEB liability was rolled-forward from the valuation date (June 30, 2019) to the plan's fiscal year ending June 30, 2020, using generally accepted actuarial principles.
 There have been no changes in actuarial assumptions since June 30, 2018 (other than the blended discount rate used to calculate the total OPEB liability).
-However, during the 2019 legislative session, House Bill 185 was enacted, which updated the benefit provisions for active members who die in the line of duty.
-The system shall now pay 100% of the insurance premium for spouses and children of all active members who die in the line of duty.
+However, the anticipated increase in future health care costs, or trend assumption, was reviewed during the June 30, 2019 valuation process and was updated to reflect current expectations relating to the anticipated future increases in medical costs.
+The June 30, 2020 actuarial information reflects the expected savings from the repeals of the "Cadillac Tax," and the "Health Insurer Fee," which occurred in December of 2019.
 The total OPEB liability as of June 30, 2019, is determined using these updated benefit provisions.

-Mortality rates were based on the Pub-2010 General Mortality Table projected with the ultimate rates from the MP-2014 Mortality Improvement Scale using a base year of 2010.
+Mortality rates were based on the Pub-2010 General Mortality Table projected with the ultimate rates from the MP-2013 Mortality Improvement Scale using a base year of 2010.
 The Mortality used for healthy retired members was a system-specific mortality table based on mortality experience from 2013-2018, projected with the ultimate rates from MP-2014 Mortality Improvement Scale using a base year of 2019.
 The Mortality Table used for disabled members was PUB-2010 disabled Mortality Table, with a 4-year set-forward for both male and female rates, projected with the ultimate rates from MP-2014 Mortality Improvement Scale using a base year of 2010.